Work breakdown structures

-The Work Breakdown Structure (WBS) feature lets you create a job in one format and present in a multitude of other formats depending on the need.
+The Work Breakdown Structure (WBS) feature lets you create a job in one format and present it in a multitude of other formats depending on the need.
 This can be beneficial when the estimating team or the proposal team needs to present the estimate in a preferred format to a design firm, engineering company, client or any other stakeholders.
 WBS retains the same relationship between items as in the original estimate and only changes the view and how items are arranged in the hierarchy.

-Format Creation
+Format creation

 The Work Breakdown Structure provides flexibility to create other formats, such as Construction Specific Institute (CSI) MasterFormat or UniFormat.
 Use WBS formats when you need to have multiple variations and summary reports of an estimate.
 This is useful in cases where you want to show different estimates in one particular way, perhaps for a repeat client or designer.

-Step by Step — Create a WBS Item
+Create a WBS item

 3. From the Work Breakdown Structure, select the Actions tab.

 4. Under the Edit section, select New.
-A new Work Breakdown Structure Record opens.
+A new Work Breakdown Structure record opens.

 5. Enter a Code and Description for the WBS item.